Ada-Developers-Academy/core-projects/group-fansite/submit.md

 * title: Reflection
 ##### !question

-Reflect on the pair programming experience.
+Reflect on the team programming experience.
 Respond to the following prompts:

-- How was working in a pair similar or different to working individually?
+- How was working in a team similar to or different from working in a pair or individually?
-- What were pair programming strategies that you found effective?
+- What were team programming strategies that you found effective?
-- What were some of the challenges of working in a pair that you had to overcome?
+- What were some of the challenges of working in a team that you had to overcome?
-- How did pair programming impact your learning (positive or negative)?
+- How did programming as a team impact your learning (positive or negative)?

 ##### !end-question
 ##### !placeholder